TheDialgaTeam/Xiropool/README.md

 **Every calculations of hashrate and rewards are approxitimative and can be cheated on this tool.**

-**If you don't do the necessary, somebody can manipulate your pool, that's not give more chance to found a block from cheaters**
+**If you don't do the necessary, somebody can manipulate your pool, that's not give more chance to found a block from cheaters and flooders.**

 <h2>Description</h2>